Boundary slopes (nearly) bound exceptional slopes: Finite slopes

-\begin{proof} (of Theorem~\ref{ThmFin}) As in~\cite{MattmanCyclic}, the argument comes down to showing: if $r_\gamma > 0$ is a finite slope, then $r_\gamma \leq r_M + \frac52$.
-We split into two cases depending on whether the finite slope is integer or half-integer.
+\begin{proof} (of Theorem~\ref{ThmFin}) We split into two cases depending on whether the finite slope is integer or half-integer.
 Suppose first that the positive integer $n$ is a finite surgery slope and $\| (n,1) \| = t \leq 3s$.
-We will argue that $n \leq r_M+\frac52$.
+As in~\cite{MattmanCyclic}, the argument comes down to showing $n \leq r_M+\frac52$.
 For a contradiction, suppose instead $n > r_M+\frac52$.

 Let $P$ denote the fundamental polygon of the Culler-Shalen norm, the set of points of minimal norm $s$.
 Let $\| \mu \| = \| (1,0) \| = m$.
 Then $ \pm (s/m, 0)$ are points on the boundary of the fundamental polygon $P$ as is the point $\frac{s}{t}(n,1)$.
 Choose coordinates so that $(r_M,1)$ appears on the $y$-axis.
 Extend the line through $(s/m,0)$ and $\frac{s}{t}(n,1)$ until it intersects the $y$-axis at $V$, which will be a vertex of $P$.
 (See Figure~\ref{figT}.
 As in \cite{MattmanCyclic}, we can assume that $P$ has a vertex that corresponds to $r_M$.)
 By convexity, the segment $(-s/m, 0)$ to $V$ is in $P$ as is the isosceles triangle $T$ with vertices $\pm (s/m,0)$ and $V$.
 We will argue that the intersection of $T$ with the line $y = 1$ is a segment whose length exceeds one.
 This implies there is at least one lattice point interior to $T \subset P$, which is a contradiction.
 Note that if $r_M$ is an integer, then $(r_M,1)$ is itself a lattice point interior to $P$.